shubhank-saxena/shubhank-saxena/README.md

 - 💬 Ask me about - Anything.
 If I know, I will let you know.
 If I don't know, let's figure it out together!
 - 📫 How to reach me: saxena.shuhbhank.19@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: If you don't catch starting 3 pokemons, you get Pikachu in Pokemon Go!
+- ⚡ Fun fact: Skip first 3 pokemons in Pokemon Go to get Pikachu! :P